BTP History Writer

 William Owen Gay QPM MAThe first and so far only, Chief Constable to be appointed from within the force.
 He wrote copiously for the BTP Journal and Police Review, notably his Constable on the Track series and the documenting of railway murders.
 Also published the booklet Communications and Crime.

-J.R.
-WhitbreadFor his research and writing published as The Railway Policeman in 1961.
+John Robert WhitbreadFor his research and writing published as The Railway Policeman in 1961.
 Still regarded by many as a definitive work.
-(Yet we still do not know what his initials J.R. stood for).
 Formed a good relationship with the force and presented the Whitbread Shield to be awarded for meritorious police work.
 It has been awarded on and off ever since.

 Kevin GordonA member of BTPHG, he has been carrying out research and documenting BTP history for more than 20 years.
 The Group has much to thank him for and has been building on a lot of good work he had already done.
 Individual pieces include papers on A History of Policing the Railways (2002), The Police Dog Pioneers (2003), A Time Line for Policing the Railways, and the Roll of Honour.